 That leaves the art as the big draw, pun intended.
 Janjetov and Charest have dramatically different art styles and it really comes through.
 The Charest art is gorgeous and finely detailed with a lot of pencil work and fine detailing in most panels, but it looks too small for the format and I found myself squinting in the hopes of enjoying all the details.
 To really get a sense you’d need the pages twice this size.
 On the other hand Janjetov has clean lines, letting the colours and inks do a lot of the work and presenting straightforward and enjoyable art.

-In the end Weapons Of The Metabaron is a hardcover showcasing some Travis Charest artwork.
-The story as told in this book in a fragment that needs more, matching the Charest art in its lack of completion.
+In the end, Weapons Of The Metabaron is a hardcover showcasing some Travis Charest artwork.
+The story as told in this book is a fragment that needs more, matching the Charest art in its lack of completion.

 Weapons Of The Metabaron